 We count towards this minimum equity ownership policy owned shares and deferred stock units.
-The ownership target for a non-employee director is determined by multiplying the annual fee for Board membership for that year by five and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$9.33 per share for 2013).
-Each of our non-employee directors (other than Mr. Wardinski) holds shares in excess of his or her 2013 ownership target.
-Mr. Wardinski holds shares below the ownership target because he was appointed to the Board of Directors on January 10, 2013 and has not had sufficient time to accumulate shares equal to his ownership target.
+The ownership target for a non-employee director is determined by multiplying the annual fee for Board membership for that year by five and then dividing that result by the average closing price of the Company's common stock during the first 10 trading days of the same calendar year (\$11.54 per share for 2014).
+Each of our non-employee directors holds shares in excess of his or her 2014 ownership target, except for Mr. Wardinski, who holds shares below the ownership target because he was appointed to our Board of Directors in January 2013 and has not had sufficient time to accumulate shares equal to his ownership target.